Atlas975/Notes/MachineLearning/Clustering/K-means_clustering.md

 - **Non deterministic**: initial centroids chosen randomly
 - **Cluster choice**: the number of clusters may not be known beforehand, picking the wrong $k$ value can result in unpredictable behaviour
 ## Elbow method
-- Helps pick the $k$ value, involves trying different values and looking for abrupt result changes (the result being the sum of the Euclidean distances from each point to its assigned centroid)
+- Helps pick the $k$ value, involves trying different values and looking for abrupt result changes (the result being the sum of the distances from each point to its assigned centroid)
 - The value of k where the improvement is seen is the best choice, any more points past plateau creates unnecessary classes

 ![[Pasted image 20240402224313.png|300|300]]

 ## Mitigating centroid dependency
-- Points may all get stuck in the same location this can be mitigated in multiple ways such as using preset RNG seed.
+- Points may all get stuck in the same location this can be mitigated in multiple ways such as using preset RNG seeds.
 This requires prior knowledge of the dataset
-- A more robust solution involves defining a minimum distance that the centroid must initially be from each other.
+- A more robust solution involves defining a minimum distance that the centroids must initially be from each other.
 This avoids the centroids getting stuck together

 ![[Pasted image 20240402224744.png|350|350]]